Maastricht University Campus Venlo

-Maastricht University Campus Venlo is a satellite campus of Maastricht University located in Venlo, approximately 80 km north of Maastricht.
+Maastricht University Campus Venlo is a satellite campus of Maastricht University located in Venlo, approximately 80 km north of Maastricht, Netherlands.

 History

 Maastricht University opened a front-office in Venlo in 1999 to strengthen the knowledge economy of the North Limburg region.
 Based in the chamber of commerce of Venlo, Campus Venlo developed successful activities like a Studium Generale programme and the TEAM Venlo project.
 Due to the successful experiences from these projects, the decision was made to expand the Campus.

 In 2009, the Campus moved to the building of Fontys University of Applied Sciences, to house its two new Master's programmes, Global Supply Chain Management and Change, and Health Food Innovation Management.
 Campus Venlo expanded the Campus with a bachelor's programme in September 2015.
 To accommodate the growing number of students, the Campus moved on 10 October to its new location on Nassaustraat.

 Location

 The Maastricht University Campus Venlo is located on the edge of the Venlo City Centre.
 The location is close to the Venlo railway station, the Limburg Museum, Museum van Bommel van Dam, and CityCinema Venlo.
 The campus building "Raad van Arbeid" hosts 28 individual studios located on the first and second floor of the building.